2023 Conferences on Student Success in Higher Education

 Please note, individual NASPA memberships are non-refundable and non-transferable.

-The 2023 Conferences on Student Success in Higher Education offers special registration types to individuals and institutions as part of their participation in certain NASPA programs.
+The 2024 Conferences on Student Success in Higher Education offers special registration types to individuals and institutions as a part of their participation in certain NASPA programs.

-Individuals, institutions, and organizations that are eligible for any of the registration types below will receive separate communication regarding conference registration.
+Individuals, institutions, and organizations that identify as any of the registration types below will receive separate communication regarding conference registration.
 Please do not send an email requesting a passcode.

-The one-day registration type is ideal for presenters and attendees that are local to the Kansas City venue.
-Registrants will be asked to identify which conference date (June 25 - June 27, 2023) they plan to attend.
+The one day registration type is ideal for presenters and attendees that are local to the Anaheim, CA venue location.
+Registrants will be asked to identify which conference date (June 23 - June 25, 2024) they plan to attend.

 COVID Information